What’s the lowdown?

 Some women are understandably concerned about taking their pill continuously and missing their ‘period’.
 The reality, though, is that the bleed you experience during your seven-day break isn’t a period at all.

 Allow us to go back to basics for a second.
-When you aren’t taking hormonal contraception, the lining of your uterus thickens throughout the middle and end of your cycle, readying itself for an embryo to be implanted.
+When you aren’t taking hormonal contraception or birth control, the lining of your uterus thickens throughout the middle and end of your cycle, readying itself for a fertilised egg to be implanted.
 When fertilisation doesn’t happen, the lining sheds, and this is your period.

 Combined hormonal contraception, on the other hand, prevents your ovaries from releasing an egg, and stops the lining of the uterus from thickening as it would during your ordinary cycle.
 The aptly-named ‘withdrawal bleed’ you experience during your seven-day break is just that: your body’s response to the withdrawal of the hormones contained in your pill.